connorcl/wle-classification-analysis/README.md

 # correct-activity-prediction
-A prediction analysis of activity monitoring data concerned with whether a weightlifting activity was performed correctly
+A prediction analysis of activity monitoring data concerned with whether a weightlifting activity was performed correctly (Peer graded assignment for Practical Machine Learning on Coursera)